satyamnegi/tradersListingService/README.md

 * You may also clone the application in your local system and change the datasource parameters in property file to use any other database of your choice.

+#### How to setup and run in local system:

+* Clone the application using git clone command or download it as a zip and unzip it in your local system.

+* Import it as an existing maven project in your IDE(Eclipse, STS, etc.).

+* Change datasource paramters in application.properties folder, you may uncomment and use H2 DB config from dere or can use your own DB config.

+* Do mvn clean install from cmd or from IDE.

+* Run the application by running as Java application or using java -jar command from cmd.

+* Hit the url : http://localhost:8080/swagger-ui.html and enter username and password both as admin.

+* Click on trdae-controller and you may use any operation to play with trade-listings data.

 #### Assumptions Take:

 * Firstly, I have done the assumptions that what all I can build ready-made so anyone can directly access my application without bearing a setu pain.